| |

 Who would you expect to be ….

+To complete the race, the crews will need courage, determination and will-power.
 Would you like to take part in the BT Global Challenge in 2004-2005?